kescobo/bst273/src/03-Lecture-variables-scalars-functions.md

 ### The type of translation between intent and machine code is the "syntax"

-For example to ask the computer to display some text on the screen...
+For example, to ask the computer to display some text on the screen...

 - In python 2: `print "Hello, World!"`
 - In python 3: `print("Hello, World!")`